Brecon Beacons National Park

-If you have visited the falls, enjoyed the Nant Llech trail or both, we would love to hear about your experience.
+If you have visited the falls and enjoyed the Nant Llech trail or both, we would love to hear about your experience.
 Please share your thoughts in the comment box below.

 Want to find out what others are saying about the Henrhyd Falls and the Nant Llech walk?
 Visit the Henrhyd Falls TripAdvisor page and read the large number of reviews.

-Also, check out some of the other waterfall walks that we have enjoyed:
+Also, check out some of the other Brecon Beacons waterfalls walks that we have enjoyed:

 - Elidir Trail and Trek to Sgwd Einion Gam Falls (Our personal favourite!)